kerashanog/linkpeek/README.md

 # Link peek project!
 Rails app keep link like Reddit

-User can sign up, add the link and also comment or up/down vote link.
+User can:
+*Sign up
+*Add the link
+And also
+*Comment
+Or
+*Vote up/down link.

 Enjoy!